-Mr. Man Ka Ho Donald ("Mr. Donald Man"), aged 46, was appointed as the independent non-executive Director on 16 November 2017 and is responsible for providing independent judgement to bear on issues of strategy, policy, performance, accountability, resources and standard conduct of the Company.
+Mr. Man Ka Ho Donald ("Mr. Donald Man"), aged 47, was appointed as the independent non-executive Director on 16 November 2017 and is responsible for providing independent judgement to bear on issues of strategy, policy, performance, accountability, resources and standard conduct of the Company.
 He was appointed as the chairman of the Nomination Committee and member of our Audit Committee and Remuneration Committee on 8 December 2017.
 Mr. Donald Man earned his Bachelor of Science degree in Business Studies from The City University London, now known as the City, University of London, in United Kingdom in July 1998.
 Mr. Donald Man was admitted as a solicitor of the Supreme Court of England and Wales since September 2003 and has over 17 years of experience in the legal field.
-He is currently a registered foreign lawyer at Ince & Co's Hong Kong office since November 2011.
+He is currently a foreign counsel at Hill Dickinson Hong Kong office since 2024.
 Mr. Donald Man has been an independent non-executive director of Kiddieland International Limited (stock code: 3830) since 31 August 2017.